District of Columbia LLC Articles of Organization

 1350 Maryland Ave NE, Washington, DC 20002 (residence and business)

-Like the Miscellaneous Provisions field, this section is used to add additional provisions, articles, or rules to your DC LLC filing.
+This section is used to add additional provisions, articles, or rules to your DC LLC filing.
 You can upload multiple pages or multiple addenda to your LLC filing.

 Normal approval time for filing a DC LLC online is 5 business days (at no additional cost).